BKokay/test-vault/1-projects/Infoware/Goals at infoware.md

   - Adds this canvas as a tile into the map
 - This function should be ported to LeafletJS

-## Web Application for Fuel Savings from MapTrip
+## Web Application for Fuel Savings from MapTrip (Fuel Saver API in progress)

 - MapTrip shows the savings when refueling compared to the average price along the route
 - So far, this info is stored on the device ("savings this month")